 - Calculate: We’ll meticulously calculate all your damages – medical bills, lost wages, pain and suffering, and future care – to ensure you’re fully compensated for the losses you have suffered in the car accident.

-At Carter Mario Law Firm, we operate on a no-fee-unless-we-win basis.
+Carter Mario Law Firm operates on a no-fee-unless-we-win basis.
 With 35+ years of experience and a team of 120+ lawyers and staff, we’re ready to fight for you.
 We have seven convenient office locations in Connecticut, as well as a location in Springfield, MA.

-We’ve recovered over $1 billion for clients just like you — and you deserve to know how much your case is worth.
-Discuss who to sue with an experienced car accident attorney.
+We’ve recovered over $1 billion for clients just like you—and you deserve to know how much your case is worth.
+Discuss who to sue with an experienced car accident attorney at Carter Mario Law Firm.